svoboad3/SMBSimulator/README.md

 ## Usage

+Application page can be accessed through IED in Apps tab.

+First, login is required with same credentials as login to IED.

+Then you can choose between offline and online simulation.
+Offline being just the simulation until specified time.
+Online running alongside real SMB process.

+Next define SMB station by creating columns in specific zones.
+After there is at least one column in each zone, you can continue.

+Next define separation mixture by adding components.

+Next step in offline simulation is to define flow rates and model calculation parameters.

+Next step in online simulation is to map tags to simulation parameters and define time and diferences.

+After that you can launch simulation.

 ### Dependencies

 In order for this application to run properly on Industrial Edge Device (IED), the following applications must be installed and configured on the IED